sonata-project/SonataPageBundle/Resources/doc/reference/introduction.rst

 A Page
 ------

-The ``SonataPageBundle`` is a special kind of CMS as it handles different types of page.
-From within a Symfony2 application, actions are used to render a HTML response.
+The ``SonataPageBundle`` is a special kind of CMS as it handles different page types.
+From within a Symfony2 application, actions are used to render an HTML response.
 When you need to add a new component (or block) inside an action, you need to edit the template.
-In the other hand, in the CMS world, users edit area and manage content but it is not possible to have complex actions or workflows.
+In the other hand, in the CMS world, users edit area and manage content, but it is not possible to have complex actions or workflows.

 It is very difficult to mix CMS page and Action page inside one and unique solution.
 The easiest way is to build the project with 2 backends, one for the